weblate/webpage/source/learn/building_programs/compiling_source.md

 Compilers are complex pieces of software: they have to understand the language in much more detail and depth than the average programmer.
-They also need to understand the inner working of the computer.
+They also need to understand the inner workings of the computer.
 And then, over the years they have been extended with numerous options to customise the compilation process and the final program that will be built.

 But the basics are simple enough.
 Take the gfortran compiler, part of the GNU compiler collection.
-To compile a simple program as the one above, that consists of one source file, you run the following command, assuming the source code is stored in the file "hello.f90":
+To compile a simple program like the one above, that consists of one source file, you run the following command, assuming the source code is stored in the file "hello.f90":